 Prenatal exposure to maternal smoking has been found to be associated with early first period, which in turn is linked to increased risk of breast cancer.

 Omega-3 to omega-6 fatty acid ratio during pregnancy

 There is also evidence that a relatively high omega-3 to omega-6 fatty acid ratio in the maternal diet may reduce the risk of subsequent breast cancer in daughters.
-This means emphasizing foods such as walnuts and walnut oil, canola oil and sources of marine fatty acids, and de-emphasizing corn oil, soybean oil and other high omega-6 vegetable oils.
+This means emphasizing foods such as walnuts and walnut oil, as well as sources of marine fatty acids, and de-emphasizing corn oil, soybean oil and other high omega-6 vegetable oils.
 Flaxseed is another dietary source of omega-3 fatty acids, but flaxseed can accumulate unacceptable levels of cadmium (a known breast cancer promoter).
 We recommend that pregnant women consume only flaxseed that is stated to have low levels of cadmium.
 Refined flaxseed oil has negligible levels of cadmium and other heavy metals.
 In addition, while fatty fish are the best sources of marine omega-3 fatty acids, it may be best for pregnant women to consume high quality fish or krill oil supplements that have low levels of contaminants like mercury, PCBs and dioxins, instead of eating fatty fish.

 Maternal consumption of whole grains during pregnancy has been found to be associated with lower risk of subsequent breast cancer in offspring, possibly by enhancing DNA damage repair mechanisms.
 There is also some evidence that adequate choline consumption during pregnancy is crucial.